Probate Q&A Series

 Heirs who worry that a spousal allowance will erode the estate have clear options.
 By acting promptly, they can ensure fair treatment under probate rules.

 • Request notice of the allowance petition.
-Heirs are entitled to receive formal notice when the surviving spouse files for a spousal allowance.
-Ensure you get copies of the petition and any supporting documents.
+Heirs are not generally entitled to formal notice before the allowance is assigned, but they can monitor the estate file and request copies of filed documents.

 • Review the estate inventory.
 Under N.C.
-Gen. Stat. § 28A-13-1, the personal representative must file a detailed inventory of estate assets.
+Gen. Stat. § 28A-13-1, the personal representative must file an inventory of estate assets.
 Verify values and watch for errors or omissions.

 • Move for an accounting.
 Ask the personal representative for a formal accounting.
 This report shows how estate assets—after allowance—remain for distribution to heirs.

 • Consider mediation or settlement.
-If the parties disagree on allowance size, you can negotiate a compromise.
+If the parties disagree about estate administration, you can negotiate a compromise.
 Courts often look favorably on settlements that reduce legal costs.

 Why Acting Quickly Matters

 North Carolina statutes set strict deadlines in probate.
-Failing to object on time may forfeit your right to challenge the spousal allowance.
+Failing to act on time may forfeit your ability to challenge aspects of the estate administration.
 By monitoring filings and engaging counsel early, you preserve all options.

 Key North Carolina Statutes